Astrophysical Constraints on Decaying Dark Gravitons: Results and conclusion

 In addition to the above two inequalities, we can analyse the constraints differently to obtain limits in the $(\beta, \delta)$-plane.
 First, one can isolate $\delta^3 \beta^4$ in the expression for $m_{DM}$ and use the lower bounds on $m_{KK}$ and $m_{DM}$ from~\eqref{eq:KKbound} and~\eqref{eq:AstroBound} to get:

 There is also an upper bound on $\beta^2 \delta^5$ that can be obtained directly using equation~\eqref{eq:mDMBound}:

-Given a value of $\lambda \lesssim 0.2$, the above two inequalities show the region in the $(\beta, \delta)$-plane that is allowed by current observations.
-We show this region for a few representative values of $\lambda$ in Figure~\ref{fig:betadeltaPlot}.
+Given a value of $\gamma$ and $\lambda$ consistent with eq.~\eqref{eq:deltaLambdaBound}, the above two inequalities show the region in the $(\beta, \delta)$-plane that is allowed by current observations.
+We show this region for a few representative values of $\lambda$ and $\gamma = 1$ in Figure~\ref{fig:betadeltaPlot}.
 Note that these two inequalities imply~\eqref{eq:deltaLambdaBound} and~\eqref{eq:betadeltaLowerBound}.

 Remarkably, the above data also imply an upper bound on the KK scale in terms of the parameters $\delta$ and $\lambda$.
 This can easily be obtained using the upper bounds on the velocity~\eqref{eq:velocityUpperBound} and the DG mass~\eqref{eq:AstroBound}.
-The result is:
+Combining this with the bound from fifth force experiments, we have:

-In particular, for the $\mathcal{O}(1)$ parameters that are natural for our model, this large extra dimension is within the sensitivity of upcoming fifth force experiments.
+where $l^{eff}_5=\gamma^{-1}l_5$ is the effective radius that would be meausured in inverse square law experiments.
+In particular, for natural parameter values for our model (say taking $\gamma \sim 2, \delta \sim 0.5, \lambda \sim 0.1$), this large extra dimension is within the sensitivity of upcoming fifth force experiments; roughly $\mathcal{O}(1)$ parameters would lead to a range for the effective radius of $l^{eff}_5\sim 1 - 30\; \mu$m.
 We show the natural range of DG mass and coupling in Figure~\ref{fig:allowedRegion}.
 It is also possible to probe the KK scale by astrophysical means~\cite{Hannestad:2003yd}.
 In this arena, constraints are obtained from limits on neutron star cooling and strong bounds can potentially be obtained by finding particularly cool neutron stars.
 On the cosmological frontier, upcoming data~\cite{Troja:2022vmg} will improve our determination of the upper bound on the average kick velocity~\eqref{eq:velocityUpperBound}.
 In addition, there may be effects in the non-linear regime associated to a fraction of DM having a considerable velocity (see for example~\cite{Dienes:2020bmn}).

 \acknowledgments We are grateful to Tracy Slatyer, Hongwan Liu, Wenzer Qin, and Yitian Sun for helpful discussion on computing CMB constraints and Elena Pinetti for guidance on deriving $X$-ray constraints.
 We have also greatly benefited from discussions with Eduardo Gonzalo.